Indian Ocean: How to find the right island for your next trip is written by Jacob Gowland Jørgensen.

 cultures, the beaches, the food, service, sustainability and not least infrastructure, security, tourist volumes and price levels.
 It may be that they are similar to each other on the postcards, but they do so far from in reality.

-Therefore, here you get a guide to the islands of the Indian Ocean, from Seychelles to Sri Lankaand Madagascar to Maldives.
+Therefore, here you get a guide to the islands of the Indian Ocean, from Seychelles for Sri Lankaand Madagascar for Maldives.
 Then you know what to look for and go for when everyday needs travel dreams of sun, beach and unique cultures.

 We also show the way to a few archipelagos that you probably do not know, and finally there is an overall assessment of which islands the editors recommend overall.